grafana/alloy/docs/sources/reference/components/prometheus.remote_write.md

 number of concurrent shards sending samples to the Prometheus-compatible remote write endpoint.
 For each shard, a single remote write request can send up to `max_samples_per_send` samples.

+{{< param "PRODUCT_NAME" >}} will try to not use too many shards, but if the queue falls behind the remote write component will increase the number of shards up to `max_shards` to increase throughput.
+A high number of shards may potentially overwhelm the remote endpoint, or increase {{< param "PRODUCT_NAME" >}} memory utilization.
+For this reason, it's important to tune `max_shards` to a reasonable value which is good enough to keep up with the backlog of data to send to the remote endpoint without overwhelming it.

 The maximum throughput that {{< param "PRODUCT_NAME" >}} can achieve when remote writing is equal to `max_shards * max_samples_per_send * <1 / average write request latency>`.
 For example, running {{< param "PRODUCT_NAME" >}} with the
 default configuration of 50 `max_shards` and 2000 `max_samples_per_send`, and assuming the